 This depends on the equipment and the means of transport.
 A ski bag with double padding is recommended for travellers taking more than one pair of skis with them or travelling by plane.
 A simple, waterproof ski bag without padding is sufficient for transporting ski equipment in the car.

-Is there an additional charge for ski bags when travelling by air?
+Is there an additional charge for ski bags when flying?

 This varies depending on the airline.
 Large airlines such as Lufthansa often do not charge an additional fee, while smaller airlines or budget airlines usually charge a surcharge.
 It is advisable to enquire individually before travelling.